xeraa/vagrant-elastic-stack/readme.md

 * Heartbeat pinging nginx
 * Metricbeat collecting system metrics plus nginx, MongoDB, and Redis
 * Packetbeat sending its data via Redis and monitoring flows, ICMP, DNS, HTTP (nginx and Kibana), Redis, and MongoDB (generate traffic with `$ mongo /elastic-stack/mongodb.js`)
-* On 64bit instances Redis in a container, monitored by Metricbeat's Docker module and Filebeat collects the *json-file* logs
+* On 64bit instances Redis in a container, monitored by Metricbeat's Docker module, and Filebeat collects the *json-file* log
-* Dashboards for Packetbeat and Metricbeat
+* Dashboards for Heartbeat, Metricbeat, and Packetbeat
-* X-Pack with security and monitoring of Elasticsearch, Logstash, and Kibana
+* X-Pack with security and monitoring for Elasticsearch, Logstash, and Kibana
+* The pattern for nginx is already prepared in */opt/logstash/patterns/* and you can collect */var/log/nginx/access.log* with Filebeat and add a filter in Logstash with the pattern as an exercise

 ![](screenshot.png)

-## Configure the Elastic Stack with Ansible
+## Vagrant and Ansible

+Do a simple `vagrant up` by using [Vagrant](https://www.vagrantup.com)'s [Ansible provisioner](https://www.vagrantup.com/docs/provisioning/ansible.html).
+All you need is a working [Vagrant installation](https://www.vagrantup.com/docs/installation/) (1.8.6+ but the latest version is always recommended), a [provider](https://www.vagrantup.com/docs/providers/) (tested with the latest [VirtualBox](https://www.virtualbox.org) version), and 2.5GB of RAM.

 With the [Ansible playbooks](https://docs.ansible.com/ansible/playbooks.html) in the */elastic-stack/* folder you can configure the whole system step by step.
 Just run them in the given order inside the Vagrant box: